papivot/pace-docs/PKS Workload Deployment using Helm.md

 > `helm version`

-without a valid kubeconfig you get this -
+Without a valid kubeconfig, you get this -

 ```shell
 Client: &version.Version{SemVer:"v2.14.1", GitCommit:"5270352a09c7e8b6e8c9593002a73535276507c0", GitTreeState:"clean"}
 Error: Get http://localhost:8080/api/v1/namespaces/kube-system/pods?labelSelector=app%3Dhelm%2Cname%3Dtiller: dial tcp [::1]:8080: connect: connection refused
 ```
-with a valid kubeconfig, where helm has not been initialized, you will get this -
+With a valid kubeconfig, where helm has not been initialized, you will get this -

 ```shell
 Client: &version.Version{SemVer:"v2.14.1", GitCommit:"5270352a09c7e8b6e8c9593002a73535276507c0", GitTreeState:"clean"}